AlpInsider is supported by its audience. If you purchase through links on our site, we may earn a commission at no extra cost to you. Learn more.

 Skiing is a fun but dangerous activity.
 You can hurt yourself, suffer from weather-related injuries like frostbite, or lose contact with whoever you're skiing with.
 In the backcountry, those risks are compounded by complicated terrain and avalanche dangers.

 Walkie-talkies help you manage those dangers.
-With walkie-talkies (also called two-way radios), you can communicate critical information across vast distances in areas without reliable cell coverage.
-Walkie-talkies help you organize groups across the ski resort and communicate with partners in the backcountry.
+With walkie-talkies (also know as "two-way radios"), you can send potentially life-saving information across long distances in areas that lack reliable cell coverage.
+They also help you organize ski resort groups and communicate with partners when in the backcountry.

 In this guide, I review the 6 best walkie-talkies for skiing and explain how to choose the right set of two-way radios for the resort or backcountry.